-Invented by Ralph Merkle, a Merkle hash tree [20] creates secure signatures based on hash functions (e.g. SHA-1).
+Invented by Ralph Merkle, a Merkle hash tree [15] creates secure signatures based on hash functions (e.g. SHA-1).
 Due to the use of lightweight hash functions, Merkle-tree-based signature scheme is far more efficient than those based on asymmetric crypto-systems.
-The basic Merkle-tree-based signature works as follows: Alice populates n leaf nodes from a secret and builds a hash tree; when signing a message, Alice hashes the message and maps it into a leaf node, and then discloses the leaf node accompanying with some corresponding intermediate nodes, Bob can compute the root value, and compare it with the value given by Alice.
-Since the chance of a forged message mapping to the same leaf node as a legitimate message is $\frac{1}{n}$, we need a large hash tree to achieve high security.
+The basic Merkle-tree-based signature works as follows: Alice populates n leaf nodes from a secret and builds a hash tree; when signing a message, Alice hashes the message and maps it into a leaf node, and then discloses the leaf node accompanying with some corresponding intermediate nodes to Bob; after receiving the leaf node and the intermediate nodes, Bob can compute the root value, and compare it with the value given by Alice.
+Since the chance of a forged message mapping to the same leaf node as a legitimate message is $\frac{1}{n}$ , we need a large hash tree to achieve high security.

 To reduce tree size, a few variants have been proposed.
-The HORS signature [24] is one of them, which can achieve fast verification with a smaller hash tree.
+The HORS signature [16] is one of them, which can achieve fast verification with a smaller hash tree.
 Instead of disclosing one leaf node, the HORS signature discloses m leaf nodes for each signature.
 There is only a chance of $1/\binom{n}{m}$ that two messages yield the same signature.
 Figure 2 shows an example of (n = 8, m = 2).